isabella232/SC_CosminPupaza/For Instructor/FBSnapshotTestCase/color picker.md

 ## Screencast Title

-FBSnapshotTestCase: Testing the UI
+`FBSnapshotTestCase`: Testing the UI

 ## Screencast Description

-Learn all you need to know about FBSnapshotTestCase, a very popular UI snapshot testing framework developed by Facebook.
+Learn all you need to know about `FBSnapshotTestCase`, a very popular UI snapshot testing framework developed by Facebook.

 ## Language, Editor and Platform versions used in this screencast